 Typically, registration opens April 1st and continues into August.
 No new teams can be created after August 15th, but players may be added if space remains on formed teams.

 Unfortunately, we do not know the answer to this.
-Practice days, times, and locations are determined by the volunteer coaches and their availability.
+The volunteer coaches' availability determines practice days, times, and locations.

-Practices are typically twice a week for 1-2 hours.
-Practices will occur at either a local elementary school or city park.
+Practices are typically twice a week for 1-2 hours, depending on age.
+Practices will occur at either a local elementary school or a city park.